By Jeffrey the Barak.

 This is our first niche category.
 Using one of these to ride along a bike path or down the street would be very tiring with extra weight and a deck that is so high that the road can feel out of reach after half an exhausting mile.

 But this extreme clearance and angled deck makes bombing down a ski run in summer less dangerous.
 As long as you don’t have to ride uphill, this is a fun ride.

 This is the class of scooters that can benefit from mud tires, which are an energy liability on street scooters.

-So these are my own scooter classifications.
+Above are my own eight scooter classifications, heavily edited from the original version of this article.
 Different types for different functions.
-Its a scooter world after all.
+It is a scooter world after all.

 Author Jeffrey the Barak is the publisher of the-vu and has had around 26 scooters at the time of this last edit in 2022.